madiskoivopuu/il2cpp-cpp-class-generator/README.md

 # To-do list
 - [x] Make a function to detect the Unity version of an Il2cpp game
-- [ ] Make a file type specific class that loads an executable, gets the file information and
+- [x] Make a file type specific class that holds information about the file and which can convert virtual addresses into offsets.
 - [x] Add basic global-metadata.dat related structs into the project
 - [x] Create a function to get the Il2cppMetadataRegistration pointer (necessary for generating C++ classes from Il2cpp data)
 - [ ] Parse metadata information (such as classes, their fields, methods etc.) into our own organized structs/vectors